Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Methods

 Statistics are computed over $\mathcal{O}(10^5)$ samples for each configuration.
 We observe that regardless of the attack intensity and integration time, power meters fail to detect anomalies in the observed quantities, thus mistakenly assuming a safe scenario when Alice's laser is under a modulation attack.
-This motivates us to introduce novel surveillance procedures, namely the countermeasures introduced in Sec.~\ref{sec: Reference intensity modulation attack}, so to guarantee the implementation security of \gls*{oil}-based \gls*{tfqkd} against this novel class of potential threats.
+This motivates us to introduce novel surveillance procedures, namely the countermeasures introduced in the ``Experimental demonstration and countermeasures" section, so to guarantee the implementation security of \gls*{oil}-based \gls*{tfqkd} against this novel class of potential threats.